10UWP/The-UWP-Tools-List/README.md

 # Microsoft
+- Format Note: for some reason the GitHub Markdown editor is mangling every link from the Microsoft website into a Camo link that doesn't even work, so for now I will make all Microsoft links as direct URL in the text.

 Note that current Microsoft Emulators are based on Hyper-V which is a low overhead VM technology.
 To painlessly fire up emulators, you need both a modern CPU that supports SLAT instructions and the "Pro" version of Windows 10.